Granthaalayah

 Significant Difference

-H0-3 There is no significant difference between the pre-test and post-test achievement scores of class IX science Male students after being taught through visual organizers.
+H0-3: There is no significant difference between the pre-test and post-test achievement scores of male Class IX science students after being taught using visual organizers.

 GROUP